Last updated 27 June 2023

 We will work with eligible customers to help match their use of our roads with what they can afford to pay.
 We know that mobility is essential, and restrictions on mobility when experiencing hardship may only make things worse.

 Financial counsellors can help people manage their finances more effectively and, if authorised to do so, can represent a customer in discussions with us.
-Where we can, we will refer customers to accredited financial counselling agencies who offer their help at no cost to the customer.
+Where we can, we will refer customers, with their consent, to accredited financial counselling agencies who offer their help at no cost to the customer.